Keep the ball rolling

 Maintain a level of activity in and enthusiasm for a project.

 The American expression 'keep the ball rolling' was preceded by the similar, now archaic, British phrase 'keep the ball up'.
-They had much the same meaning, the earlier one alludes to keeping a ball in the air, i.e. conveying the notion of keeping an activity going.
+They had much the same meaning, the earlier one alludes to keeping a ball in the air, that is, conveying the notion of keeping an activity going.
 This was used figuratively by the radical social philosopher Jeremy Bentham, in a letter to George Wilson in 1781, referring to his efforts to keep a conversation going:

 "I put a word in now and then to keep the ball up."